jjcxdev/yokd/README.md

 ## How to Use

 1. **Start a Routine**: From your dashboard, select a routine to start.
 The app will load and route you to the session page.
-2. **Log Exercises**: Each exercise card will display the sets, reps, weights, and notes from the plan.
+2. **Log Exercises**: Each exercise card will display the sets, reps, weights, and notes from the routine.
 You can update these values as you complete your workout.
 3. **Mark Sets as Complete**: Use the checkbox to mark each set as complete.
 This will trigger the rest timer.
 4. **Rest Timer**: The rest timer will count down the rest period between sets.
 A chime will play when the rest period is over.
 5. **Finish Session**: Click the "Finish" button to end the session.
 The app will save all your data, including the total duration, sets, reps, weights, and notes.
-This data will be used as the initial data for the next time you run the same plan.
+This data will be used as the initial data for the next time you run the same routine.

 ## Installation